mddazure/az-latency-test/README.md

 ## The Problem

-A customer in the oil and gas industry wanted to run geoscience applications on Azure HPC, while retaining data on a Dell Powerscale F900 storage platform hosted by Rackspace, under their Data Freedom offering.
+A customer in the oil and gas industry wanted to run geoscience applications on Azure HPC while retaining data on a Dell Powerscale F900 storage platform hosted by Rackspace, under their Data Freedom offering.
 Bandwidth required between application and storage was 100Gbps and round trip delay had to be less than 1 ms.

 ![image](images/apparch.png)